cbcrg/tcoffee/docs/tcoffee_installation.rst

 Third party packages
 ====================

 These procedures are not needed for default usage of T-Coffee.
 You will only need to install/configure these packages for specific purposes.
 T-Coffee is meant to interact with as many packages as possible, either for aligning or using predictions.
-You will receive a list of supported packages that looks like the next table if you type:
+You will receive a list of supported packages that looks like the next table if you simply type t_coffee:

 ::

+  Command:
-   t_coffee
+  $$: t_coffee

+  Display the list of supported packages:

   ****** Pairwise Sequence Alignment Methods:
   --------------------------------------------
   fast_pair built_in